OfficialPixelBrush/BetrockServer/README.md

 ## Getting Started
 How do you run your own BetrockServer instance?

+If you're on Linux, simply follow the steps listed below.
+If you're on Windows, please follow these same steps only after installing [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Option 1 - Download
 Check the releases page for the latest binary of BetrockServer.
 Then simply run the executable.

-If it complains about lacking a `scripts` folder, download the `scripts` folder from the repository and place it alongside the executable.
+If it complains about lacking a `scripts` folder, download the `src/scripts` folder from the repository and place it alongside the executable.

 ## Option 2 - Compiling
 This section is written to be as accessible as possible, so anyone can compile BetrockServer.